PatrickJTaylor/exa-amd/README.md

 ```

 Additionally:
-- Ensure you have a working [VASP](https://www.vasp.at) installation
+- Ensure you have a working [VASP](https://www.vasp.at) installation.
-- Ensure you have prepared the initial crystal structures in the Crystallographic Information File (CIF) format and put them in a directory called `initial_structures`
+- Ensure you have prepared the initial crystal structures in the Crystallographic Information File (CIF) format and put them in a directory called `initial_structures`.
+An example of an initial data set can be downloaded [here](https://iastate.box.com/s/3swro78kbcd69fwamhk7df4n5rx4edae).
 - Create a json file that specifies the running configurations for exa-AMD.
 See for example [configs/chicoma.json](configs/chicoma.json).
 The configuration file specifies general settings for running exa-AMD, CGCNN, VASP, and the Parsl configuration.